 Norconsult delivers a multidisciplinary planning and design approach to clients in the Nordic region and beyond.
-Software and web development is handled by the daughter company Norconsult Informasjonssystemer (NoIS).
-Norwegian road authorities (Nye Veier) recently chose constructor AF Gruppen together with Norconsult to lead construction, design, and engineering on a new road linking Mandal and Kristiansand in southern Norway.
+Daughter company Norconsult Informasjonssystemer (NoIS) handles software and web development.
+Norwegian road authorities (Nye Veier) recently chose constructor AF Gruppen and Norconsult to lead construction, design, and engineering on a new road linking Mandal and Kristiansand in southern Norway.
 This $500-million project will feature multiple tunnels and bridges throughout its 19-kilometer length, with one tunnel stretching more than 2.5 kilometers.
-The road authority attached an ambitious goal to the project: reduce the project’s carbon emissions by 20%, as compared to a typical project.
-Nye Veier set a long list of ambitious goals for this project, both general digitalization and using the BIM model as a single source of information on web.
+Nye Veier attached a long list of ambitious goals to the project, including reducing the project’s carbon emissions by 20%, as compared to a typical project, employing general digitalization, and using an intelligent model as a single, web-based source of information.

-The project wanted to use model based construction, reduce drawings and printing to a minimum and make timely data widely available.
-NoIS were hired to create a tool called ISY Prosjekt, to link all project participants with project data stored in the cloud.
-This tool allows users to virtually access all project data on mobile devices.
-A cache feature lets users select design models for viewing offline—critical to making project information available in tunnels without printing.
+The project aimed to use model-based construction, reduce paper-based processes and drawings to a minimum, and make timely data widely available.
+NoIS were hired to create a tool called ISY Prosjekt that would provide all stakeholders with access to cloud-based project data from mobile devices.
+A cache feature lets users select design models for offline viewing—critical to making project information accessible in tunnels without printouts.
 Geolocation capabilities help users quickly find documents and models related to their physical locations, saving time as they keep construction and sustainability efforts on track.

-As the Mandal-Kristiansand road project launched, it realized that it needed a way to collect and share all project information—without printing.
-Not only did the team want to share the vast project’s design models, the project wanted to make design and other project information available from a single source.
-The NoIS BIM development team decided to build an integrated cloud-based application that used an intuitive location- and model-based interface to connect information with the 2,000 people delivering the project.
+As the Mandal-Kristiansand road project launched, stakeholders realized that they needed a way to collect and share all project information—without printouts.
+Not only did the team want to share the vast project’s design models, they wanted to make design and other project information available from a single source.
+The NoIS BIM (Building Information Modeling) development team decided to build an integrated cloud-based application that used an intuitive location- and model-based interface to connect information with the 2,000 people delivering the project.

 How NoIS solved it with Forge.